Skip to Content

 Once your candles have cooled completely, remove the wick bars and trim the wicks to 1/4 in.
 (6 mm).
 Place a warning label on the bottom of each candle.

-Show off your first soy candle and all your handmade creations, with the CandleScience community by tagging us @CandleScience and using the #CandleScientist hashtag on Facebook, Twitter, and Instagram.
+Show off your first soy candles and all your handmade creations, with the CandleScience community by tagging us @CandleScience and using the #CandleScientist hashtag on Facebook, Twitter, and Instagram.
 We may feature you in our Stories or on our website!

 How to make votive candles.